Where to Stay in San Diego, by a Local (Best Areas & Places)

 - 🍸 Where to Drink – Flamingo Deck, PB Shoreclub, Mavericks Beach Club, Pacific Beach AleHouse

 - 🎟️ Top Attractions – Law Street Beach, Mission Bay (my favorite part is Sail Bay), Crystal Pier

 La Jolla, known as “The Jewel” is a luxurious neighborhood with some of San Diego’s most expensive homes, most gorgeous coastline, and best luxury hotels.
-The area is home to La Jolla Shores, one of the most beloved beaches in San Diego, as well as La Jolla Cove, and tide pools.
-And the downtown boasts numerous art galleries and a variety of fine dining options.
+The area is home to La Jolla Shores, one of the most beloved beaches in San Diego, as well as La Jolla Cove and tide pools.
+The downtown boasts numerous art galleries and a variety of fine dining options.

-Most of the hotels in La Jolla are pricey, luxurious, and unique, offering a special experience to those who stay here.
+Most of the best places to stay in La Jolla are pricey, luxurious, and unique, offering a special experience to those who stay here.
 Plus, most are within walking distance of the beach, and the La Jolla Shores Hotel offers access to the only private beach in San Diego.
-This is my number one recommendation for anyone looking for a romantic getaway or a luxury beach resort vacation.
+This is my number one recommendation for anyone looking for a romantic getaway in San Diego or a luxury beach resort vacation.

 Pros of Staying in La Jolla:

 - Many boutique hotels and luxury resorts

 - Difficult to get in and out of the area

 Best Area to Stay for A Romantic Getaway

 - ✨ Best Hotels – La Valencia • La Jolla Shores Hotel • Pantai Inn